 This is also part of valuing your own time and developing a better sense of self-worth.
 Draper states in her article: “Recognising how valuable and important your time is, allows you to create a better personal life balance.”

-Switching off can be a challenge but is essential for our mental health, for our body and brain to recharge.
+learning to switch off when working from home can be a challenge but is essential for our mental health, for our body and brain to recharge.
 Nurturing a stronger sense of self-esteem and self-worth, we can trust in ourselves that our work ethic is enough to allow us to rest and still achieve what we need to do.
 We’ll still make those commitments, but we value ourselves so we don’t feel trapped into working constantly.

 Valuing your time and fostering a growth mindset can help you achieve more balance.
 This allows you to protect your mental health and help prevent burnout and exhaustion.